Herbal & Flower Teas

 Why people make this tea

 People who talk for a living — and especially those who don’t speak from the diaphragm — often end up hoarse with a scratchy, sore throat.
-This tea is the kind of thing Bro Niu reaches for in that situation: it is traditionally used to clear the lungs, ease the throat and help bring the voice back.
+This tea is the kind of thing Nourilo reaches for in that situation: it is traditionally used to clear the lungs, ease the throat and help bring the voice back.
 It is also taken by people with a dry throat, hoarseness or a lingering, heat-type cough.

 Method